 libraries and databases.
-I limited my the bibliographical research to following databases: Current Contents (ISI); Medline (of the National Library of Medicine of Bethesda); ESA-IRS (Frascati, Rome); Excerpta Medica (numerous sections).
+1 limited bibliographical research to the databases: Current Contents (ISI); Medline (of the National Library of Medicine of Bethesda); ESA-IRS (Frascati, Rome); Excerpta Medica (numerous sections).
 The catalogues of the CNR (Centro Nazionale delle Richerche), such as the CIPS and ACPN, which contain abstracts from the world's most important scientific journals, were also useful, as was the international catalogue of ISDS.
 Many of these catalogues are associated with a database.
 Some of the above resources are also available on CD-ROM.